The Mystery of Edwin Drood (musical): Sources

-The musical Drood has two major inspirations: Charles Dickens' final and unfinished novel, The Mystery of Edwin Drood; and the British pantomime and music hall traditions that reached the height of popularity near the time of Dickens's death.
+The musical is a staging of Charles Dickens' final and unfinished novel The Mystery of Edwin Drood in a style hearkening to British pantomime and music hall genres that had reached a height of popularity around the time of Dickens' death.

-Dickens wrote The Mystery of Edwin Drood like most of his other novels, in episodic installments.
+As with most of his other novels, Dickens wrote The Mystery of Edwin Drood in episodic installments.
 It began publication in 1870, but Dickens died suddenly that year from a stroke.
 He left no notes about how he intended to finish the story.
-Almost immediately, various authors and playwrights, including Dickens' own son, wrote their own endings.
-A century later, there were several "collaborations" between the late Dickens and other novelists, numerous theatrical extrapolations, and three film adaptations of the story.
+Almost immediately, various authors and playwrights, including Dickens's son, wrote endings.
+Since then, there have been several "collaborations" between the late Dickens and other novelists, numerous theatrical extrapolations, and three film adaptations of the story.

-At the time Dickens died, British pantomime styles, distinguished by the importance of audience participation and conventions like the principal boy, reached their height of popularity, and music hall performances with raucous, risque comedy and a distinct musical style began to be prominent.
+At the time Dickens died, British pantomime styles, distinguished by the importance of audience participation and conventions like the principal boy, reached their height of popularity, and music hall performances with raucous, risqué comedy and a distinct musical style rose to prominence.

 Rupert Holmes, the major creative contributor to the musical Drood, spent his early childhood in England.
-At age three, he was taken to the theater for the first time, a modern "panto" with a cross-dressing lead boy and audience sing-alongs.
+At age three, he was taken to the theater for the first time: a modern "panto" with a cross-dressing lead boy and audience sing-alongs.
 By age eleven, he was fascinated by mystery books and first discovered the unfinished Dickens novel.
 Holmes drew on these experiences when impresario Joseph Papp, the creator and head of the New York Shakespeare Festival, approached him to write a new musical.